Mark Steel: Early life

 Dwek was an Egyptian Sephardic Jew whose family left Egypt after Gamal Abdel Nasser became president in the 1950s.
-Dwek had subsequently become a multi-millionaire trader on Wall Street as well as a professional backgammon player who won tournaments in the USA and Europe, and represented the UK against the USA in 1973 and 1974.
+Dwek had subsequently become a multi-millionaire trader on Wall Street as well as a professional backgammon player who won tournaments in the US and Europe, and represented the UK against the US in 1973 and 1974.
 After writing and emailing, Steel met Dwek only once, in a London restaurant sometime around 2006.
 In 2015, Steel told The Guardian:

 Members of the royal family used to visit Dwek's house in London and he hung out with millionaires, like John Aspinall and James Goldsmith, at the Clermont Club ...
 Just last night I discovered that five years ago he bought a house for $12m. […] He said he remembered Frances vividly but it [Steel getting in touch by email] was all a bit of a shock because he had made all the arrangements to have me dispensed with.
 But she took the money and didn't go through with it, bless her.

 In the late 1970s his adoptive father suffered a mental breakdown and was placed into care at Stone House Hospital.
 Steel says that his first encounter with social injustice was when he saw how mentally ill patients were being treated in that hospital.
 The shabby conditions reinforced Steel's political beliefs.

 Steel documented his early life, adoption and quest to find his birth parents in an audio book for Audible Productions Who Do I Think I Am? – which was released in December 2021.